qdrant/landing_page/qdrant-landing/content/documentation/integrations/mighty.md

 }
 ```

-We note that this uses huggingface's MiniLM-L6 v2 model.
-If we look at huggingface's site, we find that the model "maps sentences & paragraphs to a 384 dimensional dense vector space and can be used for tasks like clustering or semantic search".
-Below, it tells us that the distance measure to use is cosine similarity.
+Note that this uses the `MiniLM-L6-v2` model from Hugging Face.
+As per their website, the model "maps sentences & paragraphs to a 384 dimensional dense vector space and can be used for tasks like clustering or semantic search".
+The distance measure to use is cosine similarity.

-We can check that it works by calling `curl https://<address>:5050/sentence-transformer?q=hello+mighty`.
-This will give us a result like (formatted via `jq`):
+Verify that mighty works by calling `curl https://<address>:5050/sentence-transformer?q=hello+mighty`.
+This will give you a result like (formatted via `jq`):

 ```json
 {